zannloo/tp/docs/team/zannloo.md

   * Managed the closing of milestones for v1.3.
   * Recorded the demo video for v1.3.
   * Updated User Guide aspects that are not specific to any feature.
   * Assisted in the recording of final demo video.
-  *   * **Non-Feature Aspects for User Guide:**
+  * **Non-Feature Aspects for User Guide:**
     * ProfBook Command Format.
     * Navigating the Graphical User Interface(GUI).
     * FAQ.
     * Overall editing and formatting of the whole UG to ensure consistency in writing.
+  * **Non-Feature Aspects for Developer Guide:**
+    * Proofread and gave constructive feedback on areas of improvement.

 ### Documentation